 Despite its precision weighting, the TSR3 impressively delivers outstanding forgiveness thanks to the thin face design that maintains ball speeds on off-center hits.

-The more time I spent with this club, the more I realized that distance and workability were the standout strengths of the TSR3 hybrid.
+The more time we spent with this club, the more we realized that distance and workability were the standout strengths of the TSR3 hybrid.

 The Titleist TSR3 hybrid provides advanced players the technology to personally tune ball flight and achieve distance through faster speeds and ideal spin rates, making it an easy choice for the best hybrid for low handicappers.